 CardTalks were widely distributed through partnerships with a number of organisations.
 Tens of thousands were supplied to Operation Mobilisation, when they'd found many villagers couldn't read their literature, but could be reached in their heart language through the cardtalks.

 What's your CardTalk worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.